Nebiyou-x/tenamart-api/HOWTO.md

 ## Use these or Your own desired credentials to create admin user and generate token

-## For users singup use this format
+## For users signup use this format
 ```bash
 {
     "name": "Jane",